sunfounder/kepler-kit/docs/source/video_course/lesson62.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 62 : Create Functions to Average and Sort Grades in Micropythons
+lesson 62: Create Functions to Average and Sort Grades in Micropythons
 =============================================================================

 This tutorial covers using functions in MicroPython on the Raspberry Pi Pico W:

-**Task Overview**:
- - Input grades from the user.
- - Print grades.
- - Calculate the average grade.
- - Find the highest and lowest grades.
- - Sort grades from highest to lowest.
+* **Task Overview**: Input grades, print them, calculate average, find highest/lowest, and sort them.

-**Key Steps**:
+* **Key Steps**: Define functions, pass variables, and implement sorting algorithm.
- - Define and call functions.
- - Pass variables and arrays to functions.
- - Implement a sorting algorithm.

-* **Homework Assignment**:
-- Write a program to input grades, calculate the average, find the highest and lowest grades, and sort them from highest to lowest using functions without pre-built libraries.
+* **Homework Assignment**: Write a program to handle grades using functions without libraries.